In addition to his veterinary work, Dr. Mark also trains dogs—mostly large breeds and those that suffer from aggression problems.

 The majority of dogs I have seen suffering from aggression issues were poorly socialized during the sensitive socialization period, or, worse yet, they were not socialized at all.

-I have seen many Rottweilers left inside until after 16 weeks of age because the owners were worried about their weakness to the Parvo virus.
-In recent years I have seen the same thing with Pitbulls, and in the region I live in some Fila Brasileiros are never let outside of their yards.
+I have seen many Rottweilers left inside until after 16 weeks of age because the owners were worried about their possible susceptibility to the Parvovirus.
+In recent years, I have seen the same thing with Pitbulls, and in the region I live in, some Fila Brasileiros are never let outside of their yards.

 What is the only possible way that you can help these dogs?
 They need to get out and be exposed to new sights and sounds.
 The more they are taken out, the more likely they are able to get over their shyness and aggression.
 If you have chosen to work with an aggressive dog, however, there are some special precautions you need to take.